 The Danish Board of Technology Foundation (DBT) is the parliamentary technology assessment institution of Denmark.
 It is an independent, non-profit, common good, corporative foundation SME, committed to technology assessment and parliamentary advisory activities on science, technology and innovation foresight.
 The DBT is an expert in political deliberation and advice, and interactive methodologies involving trans-disciplinary research, stakeholder involvement, citizen participation and public communication.
 The DBT is at the forefront of praxis, particularly in the domain of stakeholder and citizen consultation, which is connected to policy analysis.
 The DBT's method includes scenario workshops, future labs, future search conferences, voting conferences, expert and citizen hearings, crowdsourcing, and multi-Site citizen participation processes.
-The DBT has historically emphasised the importance of citizen participation in technological development, it has built a world-class skillset for the facilitation of transdisciplinary dialogue and solution-orientated research.
+The DBT has historically emphasised the importance of citizen participation in technological development, administrative planning, and political decision-making.
+In its 30 years of methodological development, it has built a world-class skillset for the facilitation of trans-disciplinary dialogue and solution-orientated research.